rclarkem/WeatherApp/README.md

 ## Motivation

-I wanted to make a basic frontend UI that solidified my knowledge of React and to learn the Geolocation API.
+I wanted to make a basic frontend UI that solidified my knowledge of React and to learn how to use the Geolocation API.

+## Instructions for Cloning Repo

+  - Clone the most recent branch in this repository
+  > Make sure you are in the project path before running the commands
+  - Run `npm install` in your bash-enabled terminal to make sure all dependencies are installed
+  - Run `npm start` to start up a react server

 ## Credit